Hahndorf Pioneer Women’s Walk FAQ

 Starting times – How does this work?

-The event will have a rolling start so as soon as you are registered you can commence walking.
+The event will have a rolling start so as soon as you have checked in you can commence walking.
 Please arrive at your selected start location (Hahndorf, Stirling or Bridgewater), or arrive at Beaumont House if you have pre-purchased a bus transfer ticket.
-Please bring your ticket–either on your phone or printed.
+Please bring your ticket – either on your phone or printed.

 Can I purchase a ticket for a transfer to the starting location from Beaumont House?